sarif-bee/sarif-bee/README.md

 - 👀 I’m interested in data analysis
 - 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to collaborate on data and machine learning
-- 📫 How to reach me email:sarif.bee20seecs@seecs.edu.pk
+- 📫 Reach me at email:sarif.bee20seecs@seecs.edu.pk

 <!---
 sarif-bee/sarif-bee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.